Articles

 How It Works-Hearing that a product is “doctor-recommended” gives the impression that the supplement has been carefully analyzed and examined by a certified medical professional who supports and promotes its effectiveness.
 It is one of the oldest trigger word phrases you’ll ever see.

-The Problem-The companies who use this trigger word phrase will rarely if ever reveal the name of the doctor(s) who “recommended” the supplement(s).
+The Problem-The companies who use this trigger word phrasedoctor recommned-stethoscope will rarely if ever reveal the name of the doctor(s) who “recommended” the supplement(s).
 There is also the issue of what type of medical doctor approved the product.
 While it is true that the average MD knows more about health than the average person, a nutritionist is the only person who possesses the credibility for properly detailing the effectiveness of supplements (sorry brain surgeons).

 Finally, the consumer has no way of knowing whether the doctor is a financial beneficiary with the supplement company who is rewarded for placing their stamp of approval or is a third-person examiner who does not receive any compensation for their decision.